edwin-finance/docs/getting-started/faq.md

 **Security Model**
 Ensures safe and controlled DeFi operations.
 Read more in our [Security Model](../core-concepts/security-model.md) documentation.

-### Can I integrate my own protocols?
+### I need to integrate with a protocol you don't support.
+Should I use Edwin or look for another solution?
-Yes!
-Edwin is designed to be extensible.
-You can integrate new protocols by implementing the protocol interface and following our integration guidelines.
-This allows your protocol to be immediately accessible to all AI agents using Edwin.
+The power of Edwin extends beyond just its protocol inventory; it is built primarily as a translational layer designed to handle everything needed for new protocols to be fully compatible with AI agents, offering out-of-the-box transaction handling and security features.
+The open-source nature of Edwin provides agent builders with the best possible headstart by enabling seamless integration of new protocols to leverage its features without needing to start from scratch.

 ## Token and Community